AlexJReid/blog/content/posts/monoblok-massive/index.md

 ![massive monoblok](./massivemono.png)

 I added new end-to-end example in the [monoblok](https://github.com/lexvicacom/monoblok) repo: [examples/json-massive](https://github.com/lexvicacom/monoblok/tree/main/examples/json-massive).
+If you're new to monoblok, you may want to check out the [introductory post](/posts/monoblok-demo/).

 Running it shows synthetic data, roughly simulating the [Massive](https://www.massive.com) websocket market data feed (stocks, options, crypto, forex) being conditioned by patchbay rules at the broker.